 Within National Park Service boundaries, there are a number of rivers that are eligible and/or suitable for wild and scenic river designation.
 The original Wild and Scenic Rivers Act included eight river designations and provided a method for continuing to grow the Wild and Scenic Rivers system through studies of eligibility and suitability.

-The Wild and Scenic Rivers Act provides two ways rivers can be studied to identify potential additions:
+The Wild and Scenic Rivers Act provides three ways rivers can be studied to identify potential additions:

 Section 5(a) directs agencies to study specific rivers as authorized by Congress